 The purpose of the KB (Known Bettor) Consensus table is to highlight wagers where a large percentage of sharp bettors are on one side of a wager versus the other side…and placing above average action on that side.

 How does the analytic work?
-It scans every active sports market for the day.
-The analytic then looks for markets meeting key volume levels (based on sport).
-The analytic then looks at all the sharp bettors involved in that market and reports the percentage of sharp bettors on each side of the market.
-When there is a disparity where 60%+ of the sharp bettors in the market are on one side of a wager, at the current price, the wager will appear in the KB Consensus table.
-The KB Consensus analytic does not care if the sharp bettors involved are wagering above, below or at their average wager level.
+It scans every active football market each week.
+The analytic then looks for markets meeting key volume levels and reports the percentage of sharp bettors on each side of the market.
+When there is a disparity where 60%+ of the sharp bettors in the market, and at the current price, are on one side of a wager versus the other…and are wagering above their average bet at a higher than expected rate, the wager will appear in the KB Consensus table.

 As an example, let’s say the analytic is now scanning the spread market for LA Rams versus the NY Giants.
-The analytic will filter down to all the sharp bettors who currently have wagers within the spread market for the game.
-Now let’s say that “LA Rams SP” appears on the table with a KB Consensus reading of 72%.
+The analytic will filter down the action to all the sharp bettors who currently have wagers within the spread market for the game.
+Now let’s say that “LA Rams SP” (SP = spread market) appears on the table with a KB Consensus reading of 72%.
 What that means is, of the sharp bettors who are actually betting the spread in the LAR/NYG game, 72% of them are betting the LA Rams, 28% are thereby betting the NY Giants.
 Of the 72% betting the Giants, a higher than normal number are betting above their average wager (the current wager they have placed is at least one standard deviation above their mean wager…no need to understand this…it is for the math nerds like me).

-For a play to be considered KB Consensus and trigger an alert, it needs to have 60% or more of the sharp bettors on the same side of the wager.
+For a play to be considered KB Consensus and to trigger an alert, it needs to have a reading of 60% or more of the sharp bettors on the same side of the wager.
 You will see KB Consensus angles hit the analytics table as soon as they achieve 60% of known bettors on one side of a wager.
 Wagers will remain on the table even if they drop below 60%.
 However, wagers below 60% do not yet have a sample size to warrant them as a +EV angle…although they are still logged and tracked to build that sample size.

 ANALYTIC NOTICE: Analytics are provided to give you access to information that you otherwise would not be able to obtain publicly.